imhicihu/Digitalizacion-workflow/Checklist.md

 	* Focus (ideally `Autofocus: on`)
 	* Exposure compensation (`off` along the process)
 	* Zoom (`off` along the process)
+	* check the built-in histogram feature (if your camera enable it)
 * if compact, choose fast shutterspeed (1/60th of a second or higher) to avoid _blur_.
 * avoid glare (between the covering glass and the camera).
 * do not attach any [UV filter](https://improvephotography.com/2278/12-photography-myths-every-photographer-should-know/) attached to your camera.